Wor–Wic Community College

 Wor–Wic Community College is a public community college in Salisbury, Maryland.
 The college's name is a portmanteau of Maryland's Worcester and Wicomico counties.
 It was founded in 1975 and operated as a "college without walls" in the two counties for 20 years before constructing a campus in Salisbury in 1994.
 In 1989, state legislation was enacted to allow Somerset County residents to attend Wor-Wic at the in-county tuition rate.

-In the Fall 2011 semester there were 4,063 students enrolled in credit courses and 2,382 students enrolled in non-credit courses.
+As of 2023 there were 4,486 students enrolled in credit courses and 6,496 students enrolled in non-credit courses.
 Wor-Wic is popular with students who plan on transferring to Salisbury University because of its proximity, inexpensive tuition, and the similarity of its general education courses to those of Salisbury University.

 Academics

 Wor-Wic is accredited by the Middle States Association of Colleges and Schools.
 Its nursing programs are approved by the Maryland Board of Nursing.
 The radiologic technology program is nationally accredited by the Joint Review Committee on Education in Radiologic Technology.